derelict/TxBatTele/README.md

 - **This is currently in alpha/"works for me" state ... use/try at your own Risk**
 - Based on [mahRe2](https://github.com/fdm225/mahRe2).
 So full Credits to them!
 - This is my first attempt in LUA Scripting.
 So please be gentle ;-)
+- If you need/want custom voice announcements (for instance modelname) submit a feature request or patch the CSV .. i will try to generate new voices as soon as i have time to

 ## How to contribute
 - **Design the LCD Widget for various sizes** ( i'm not very good at designing / see Screenshots ;-) )